 - Thanks to oil sands development, Fort McMurray has become one of the fastest growing communities in North America, with average annual population growth of approximately 5% from 2006-2011.
 Source: Statistics Canada.

 - The Fort McKay Group of Companies (FMGC), which works extensively with oil sands companies through its six limited companies, brings in more than $100 million in revenue annually and is completely owned and controlled by the Fort McKay First Nation.

 - In 2008, Suncor Energy Inc. surpassed a $1 billion goods and services spending milestone with Aboriginal companies.

-- Syncrude Canada Ltd. is one of only eight companies in Canada, and the only oil sands operator, to be accredited at the Gold Level in the Progressive Aboriginal Relations (PAR) Program of the Canadian Council for Aboriginal Business (CCAB).
+- Syncrude Canada Ltd. is one of 13 companies in Canada, and the only oil sands operator, to be accredited at the Gold Level in the Progressive Aboriginal Relations (PAR) Program of the Canadian Council for Aboriginal Business (CCAB).
 PAR measures corporate performance in Aboriginal employment, business development, capacity development and community relations.
 Source: Syncrude Canada